SimonSimCity/CouchbaseBundle/README.md

 automate import and export of design documents, stored in Couchbase and adds all Couchbase actions to the timeline in the Symfony2 profiler.

-It requires the pecl module for couchbase in 2.0 or later.
+It requires the pecl module for couchbase in 2.0.7.

 ## Installation